maxterjy/android-home-test/README.md

 * During doing the exam, I have used some icons of TIKI.
 So sorry, because I used without asking you.

 You can find the apk at [here](https://github.com/maxterjy/android-home-test/blob/master/apk/HomeTest_v1.apk).
 There are still errors and need-to-improve points int my application.
-But I hope you accept it.
+But I hope the company likes it.

 ## Development
 * Volley library is used to perform HTTP GET request and receive response.